The College of Liberal Arts and Sciences policies

 Specific combinations of degrees may be deemed inappropriate.

 Pursuing a concurrent degree in The College of Liberal Arts and Sciences requires approval.
-In order to request pursuit of a concurrent degree, students must have completed at least 30 credit hours, have completed at least one fall or spring semester at ASU, and have a minimum GPA of 2.00.
+To request pursuit of a concurrent degree, students must have completed at least 30 credit hours, have completed at least one fall or spring semester at ASU, and have a minimum GPA of 2.00.
 Students should visit the college's concurrent degree checklist for more information on pursuing a concurrent degree.

 Reinstatement/readmission